 - Bonus Round: The Semi-Colossal Prize Sweepstakes Finale, where Oscar the Wonder Rodent ran around in a circular area with holes representing actual and legitimate prizes, and the first hole he went into determined what prize would be won.
 If the couple could correctly guess where he'd go, they'd also win the grand prize of an actual, legitimate new car! note

 - Consolation Prize: Some were described between Rounds 1 and 2, and more following the Bonus Round.
-Again, these prizes were genuine.
+As with the endgame, these prizes were genuine.

-- Golden Snitch: The first two questions were worth one point each, while the final question was worth 20 points.
+- Golden Snitch: An intentionally absurd example - the first two questions were worth one point each, while the final question was worth 20 points.
 20 points were required to win the game.

 - Promotional Consideration: Surprisingly.